doctrine/migrations/README.markdown

 class that allows you to manipulate your schema with an OO interface or by manually writing SQL statements to be executed.

-This means you can easily commit new migration classes to your source control allowing other developers to pull them down and update their development database or even update production database servers.
+This means you can easily commit new migration classes to your version control system allowing other developers to pull them down and update their development database or even update production database servers.

 ## Setup Class Loaders